Battle of Denbigh Green: The battle

 St Marcella's Church was where the initial fighting took place.

 The battle opened with Mytton's forlorn hope and advance guard attempting to dislodge Vaughan's men from the hedges at Whitchurch.
 Symonds noted that "their approach was handsomely disputed by our horse and foot above an howre in the hedges and lane".

 Finding that his men "could not breake in upon them, but trifled out the time", Mytton left his advance guard in place while making a flanking manoeuvre with the rest of his forces.
 This involved a "laborious detour" of several miles to reach the Green, but resulted in Vaughan pulling back some of his men to face the new threat.
 Dislodged from their defensive positions, the Royalist infantry broke and fled towards Denbigh castle.
 Salesbury later wrote to Vaughan "On your Foot being perceived under the Castle wall, I received them in [...] their valour and good service withall meriting my compassion".

 Mytton brought forward the Warwick and Derbyshire Horse, who charged the Royalist cavalry.
 Vaughan managed to reform them around two miles from the church on Denbigh Green, where they were charged again.
 Some dragoons of the High Ercall garrison, supported by troopers of Prince Maurice's Lifeguard, countercharged and briefly checked Mytton's advance, but following a third charge the Royalists broke.

 The pursuit of the defeated cavalry went on over 8 miles; over 100 Royalists were killed and 400 captured, and the remainder broken up into scattered groups.
 One party was finally brought to bay at Llangernyw, where the dead were interred in a mass grave in the churchyard.
 Vaughan and a large group reached Llanrwst before quartering at Gwydir, home of Richard Wynn, which they pillaged.

 In the interim Mytton occupied the town of Denbigh, though lacking siege equipment he could not take the castle; Salesbury was to continue to hold out until October 1646.
-With his objective of scattering Vaughan's force complete, Mytton retired to continue the siege of Chester.
+With his objective of scattering Vaughan's force completed, Mytton retired to continue the siege of Chester.